uclaacm/membership-portal/README.md

 The following commands are also available:

 - `make logs` – attach to the standard output of the process and view the logs
-- `make reset` – completely obliterate the currently build images
+- `make reset` – completely obliterate the currently built images
 - `make build` – only run the image build
 - `make run` – only run in detached mode
 - `make run-dev` – only run in attached mode

 ### Accessing the Server

 If you're running Vagrant, the virtual machine is setup to forward port `8192` (host) to `8080` (guest).
-To access the server, run:
+To access the server from outside the virtual machine, run:

 ```Bash
 $ curl http://127.0.0.1:8192/api/v1/health